2018 MIDDLE SCHOOL ESSAY CONTEST

 The purpose of this essay contest is to encourage students to increase their level of agricultural literacy through research and through presentations by county Farm Bureau volunteers.
 The contest is open to all 6th, 7th and 8th graders in Georgia.
 The writing and research activity can be matched to state standards in language arts as well as other areas.

-The topic for this year's contest is: The Importance of Georgia's Specialty Crops
+The topic for this year's contest is: What are the benefits of school gardens?

-If you would like to enter our essay contest, please submit this entry form to your county Farm Bureau office.
+If you would like to enter our essay contest, please submit this entry form and essay to your county Farm Bureau office.
+Be sure to check with them on the county deadline!
+The state deadline is March 9, 2018.

 To learn how this essay contest matches up with Georgia Language Arts standards for students in grades six through eight, click here.